 Wednesday, February 1, 2017

-In order to support our Monday/Thursday Senior Softball we need bats, balls, first aid items, and other equipment.
+In order to support our Monday/Thursday Senior Softball, we need bats, balls, first aid items, and other equipment.
 Since we do not have a sponsor, you are requested to contribute $20 at the beginning of each season to help defray costs.
 This is strictly voluntary.
-Softball board members, Ted Meadows and Bob Shurmur, will collect contributions and deposit them in our Bank Account.
+Softball board member, Ted Meadows, will collect contributions and deposit them in our Bank Account.
 Optionally, players on TN State Olympic teams can give their $20 to their team captains.
 Once again this is voluntary, and no giving records will be kept.
 The City of Crossville has been very generous to Senior Softball over the years.
-In addition to giving us free access to our beautiful softball facitlites at Centennial Park and Garrision Park, they contributed $3000 toward our 2014 fees to participate in the State Senior Games in Franklin, TN.
+In addition to giving us free access to our beautiful softball facilities at Centennial Park and Garrision Park, they pay our fees to participate in the State Senior Games in Franklin, TN.
 Hopefully, we can all do our part to keep Senior Softball alive.

-(1) To be eligible to participate a player must reach the age of 58 prior to Dec.
+(1) To be eligible to participate a player must reach the age of 50 prior to Dec.
 31 in the year of first participation in the league.
-This gives the new players, most of whom haven't played in many years, an opportunity hone their skills while they get to know us and we get to know them.
-They would then be eligible for the 60-64 Olympic Team the year after they reach 59.

 (2) Any current players that may not meet these age requirements are grandfathered-in, and may continue to play.